 When you get a new construction window installed, they will take parts of the wall apart.

-They have to do this because they are replacing the entire structure around the window and anchoring the frame to the stud.
+They have to do this because they replace the entire structure around the window and anchor the frame to the stud.

 This step isn’t always necessary, but it always costs more.

 If you’re getting new construction, you will need to be careful.

 The siding that is disturbed by the process will need replacing, and it could cost you more money than you think.

 You can get an estimate on your replacement cost and then add that to the cost of the job.